 The externship/practicum consists 160 hours of unpaid time that the student will work in a medical setting of the practicum coordinators discretion.
 The medical sites and preceptors of Medical Assisting program are to be treated with the upmost courtesy and respect.
-Students will adhere to the dress code policy during this time.
+Students will adhere to the Medical Assisting program dress code policy during this time.
 Students are responsible for own transportation to/from the practicum site.
 Communication for tardiness and absences to the clinical site are mandatory and follow the Medical Assisting attendance policy timeframes.
-The Medical Assisting Program Director/Instructor will communicate regularly with preceptors to determine student progressions in the program.
-Only one 8 hour shift may be missed during this time.
+The Medical Assisting Program Coordinator/Instructor will communicate regularly with preceptors to determine student progression in the program.
+Any time missed will extend the practicum until 160 hours have been completed.